Soontao/light-odata/README.md

 ### field by date

-Depends on field type, use `betweenDateTime` or `betweenDateTimeOffset` to filter date
+Depends on field type, use `betweenDateTime` or `betweenDateTimeOffset` to filter date。

+Please provide `Date` object in this api.

 ```js
 // Name eq 'test string1' and (CreationDateTime gt datetime'2018-01-24T12:43:31.839Z' and CreationDateTime lt datetime'2018-05-24T12:43:31.839Z')